Game of Thrones: Bookies Correctly Predicted How it Would EndCommercial Content | 21+ | T&Cs Apply

 In fact, Bran the Broken had been the odds-on favorite to rule, going from 10/11 at the start of the season to 1/2 just before the finale.

 The true heir to the kingdom, Jon Snow, only reached 7/4 odds going into the last episode.
 Sansa Stark followed Jon closely at 2/1.
-Daenerys’ odds shifted significantly throughout the series, ending at 16/1 just before the finale, indicating that bookmakers and bettors didn’t have much faith in the Mother of Dragons achieving what she’d been working toward for eight seasons.
+Daenerys’ odds shifted significantly throughout the series, ending at 16/1 just before the finale, indicating that bookmakers, like Beau Rivage Sportsbook, and bettors didn’t have much faith in the Mother of Dragons achieving what she’d been working toward for eight seasons.

 Death of Duty and Daenerys

 After destroying King’s Landing in episode five, many viewers predicted a power struggle as division grew in Dany’s camp.
 The bookies expected her to face consequences, correctly suggesting Dany wouldn’t last through the finale.
 In fact, the Mother of Dragons was the odds-on favorite to perish in the last episode at 6/5 odds.